ibmtjbot/node-tjbotlib/README.md

 ### tj.takePhoto(filePath)

-Takes an argument of the path where the image file should be stored.
-If filepath is null, image is stored in a temporary location.
-This method returns the path where file was saved.
+Takes an argument of the path where the image file should be saved.
+If `filePath` is null, image is stored in a temporary location.
+This method returns the location `targetPath` where image file was saved.

 Sample usage:

 ```
-tj.takePhoto(path).then(function(filePath) {
+tj.takePhoto(filePath).then(function(targetPath) {
     ...
 });
 ```